stopthatastronaut/docs/docs/administration/managing-users-and-teams/permissions-example-scenario.md

+---
+title: Permissions Example Scenario
+description: This page outlines a simple scenario to show how permissions, roles, teams and users are used together to limit authorization in Octopus.
+position: 4
+---

 This page is designed to be an introduction to using permissions with Octopus, and how permissions, roles and teams work together in allowing users access to appropriate information.
 It's commonly a little confusing at first as the control you have is so granular, but the concept can be simplified to this.

 - Permissions are given to a role